erichou20/Thermodynamics-Computation/README.md

 heat effects.
-Additionally, functions covering: entropy computation, solution thermodynamics, mixing, phase equilibrium, vapor liquid equilibrium, and reaction equilibrium will be added.
+Additionally, functions covering: entropy computation, solution thermodynamics, mixing, phase equilibrium, vapor liquid equilibrium, and reaction equilibrium will be added.<br>
+Note: this project has not yet been converted into a functioning package

 The content of this package is heavily based on the teachings of *Introduction to Chemical Engineering